manikantagowdede130568-wq/DAA-PRACTICALS/README.md

 Conclusion
 The Heap Sort algorithm successfully sorts the given list of integers in ascending order.
 The program demonstrates the use of a Max Heap and reports O(n log n) time complexity for the best, average, and worst cases. �

+       PRACTICAL-4
+Summary
+The factorial of a number was implemented using both iterative and recursive methods.
+The iterative method calculates the factorial using a for loop, while the recursive method calculates it by repeatedly calling the same function with a reduced value.
+Both methods have O(n) time complexity.
+The iterative method uses O(1) space, whereas the recursive method uses O(n) space because of recursive function calls.
+The execution time of both methods was also measured and compared. �

+Conclusion
+Thus, the factorial of a given number was successfully calculated using both iterative and recursive methods.
+Both methods produce the same result, but the iterative method is more space-efficient, while the recursive method is simpler and demonstrates the concept of recursion.
+Therefore, the iterative approach is generally preferable when memory efficiency is important.